 Jan Farzan from the German Ministry said that they are committed to investigating potential EU instruments to ensure adequate minimum income and minimum wage.
 In terms of improved access to minimum income, Ignatio Doreste from the ETUC said that Member States need clear guidance but more so a directive in fact!
 Sian Jones, speaking of the EMIN bus Journey round Europe, confirmed the reality on the ground that Minimum Income schemes are in crisis and a big boost in investment and hard law is needed.
 Eurochild’s Head of Advocacy, Réka Tunyogi, gave input on how the key area of family’s and children’s rights to social protection is addressed in the Pillar of Social Rights.

 All participants engaged in Coffee Table discussions which brought us closer to what the challenges to a social protection for all are, and what promising practices there are, as well as how to finance welfare states.
-These will be captured in a short report to be published here soon.

 In the 2nd panel, Valérie Schmitt & Christina Berhendt of the ILO on a panel on building and financing welfare states, strongly supported the commitment to a social protection for all, as part of the agreement on the ILO/UN Social Protection Floor.
 They will be launching a centenary campaign on Universal Social Protection in 2019.
 Francine Mestrum, Founder of Global Social Justice, called to look beyond what has been given to us and to make our own agenda, referring to their campaign for a global charter.
 Social Justice can be an ideal entry point for a transformational agenda.
 Solidar’s General Secretary Conny Reuter, reminded us that good social systems in Europe are part of our identity and should not be undermined by arguments of cost-effectiveness.
 Our EAPN BG member Maria Jeliazkova also presented the results of our reflection paper on financing social protection.
 See Documents section below.

-Key global messages from the conference
+Overall messages from the conference